wisemount/wiseit/README.md

 # WiseMount Private Limited – IT Products & Services Landing Page

 This project is a modern, responsive, and static React landing page for WiseMount Private Limited, featuring the Wise product suite:
-- WiseStudio (white label of yogicfuture)
+- WiseStudio
-- WiseCare (features from Bahmni)
+- WiseCare
-- WiseStore (features from Bagisto)
+- WiseStore
-- WiseBills (features from InvoiceShelf)
+- WiseBills
-- WiseHRM (features from Horilla)
+- WiseHRM
 ## Features
 - Responsive, colorful, and modern design
 - Poppins for headings, Open Sans for body text